Roy Mack: Co-ownership of A's

 However, the team was now saddled with mortgage payments of $200,000 per year, making it difficult to arrest the club's declining performance on the field and deteriorating financial picture.
 By the end of the 1954 season, the A's were dangerously close to bankruptcy.
 Roy hoped to either buy the team himself or sell it to investors who would at least retain him as day-to-day head of the organization.
 However, none of the prospective buyers were willing to keep Roy on in a senior role, given the A's humdrum performance under his stewardship.
 At the same time, American League president Will Harridge and the other American League owners felt chagrin at the A's meager attendance figures; the visiting teams' cut of the gate was frequently insufficient to justify the trip.
 At a meeting on September 28 they gave Roy until October 12 to acquire enough financing to buy the team.
 He was unable to do so, and resigned himself to selling the team.

 Initially, the Macks agreed to sell the Athletics to Chicago industrialist Arnold Johnson, who intended to transfer the team to Kansas City, Missouri for the following season.
 Shortly before an October 18 deadline to finalize the deal, however, Roy agreed to sell the A's to a group headed by Philadelphia auto dealer John Crisconi.
-Under the deal, Roy would buy a stake in the new ownership group and stay on as a senior executive.
-Roy was retained as vice president.
+Under the deal, Roy would buy a stake in Crisconi's syndicate and stay on as vice president.
 When Johnson heard of this deal, he collared Roy at his home in Bryn Mawr.
 Johnson offered Roy more for his stock, as well as a guaranteed post in the reorganized franchise's front office.
 This led Roy to reverse himself and vote against the deal he'd just negotiated, much to the chagrin of his father.
 However, Connie Sr. resigned himself to the sale to Johnson in an open letter to fans released in late October.
 Connie Sr. admitted that he didn't have enough money to run the team in 1955; unlike most of his fellow owners, he had no income apart from his baseball team.
 While he criticized the other owners for throwing their weight behind Johnson, he concluded that no other deal stood a chance of winning league approval.